- What is testosterone?

 Contrary to popular belief, high testosterone in men doesn’t always have to do with anger issues.

-Testosterone is a key sex hormone that ladies have too.
+Testosterone is a key sex hormone that women have too.

 So, what happens when men’s and women’s testosterone levels get too high?